Which Diet Helps Heal A Leaky Gut?

 - Limits or eliminate added sugar as found in candy, cakes, juices, sodas

-- Looks closely at common offenders: dairy, FODMAPs, nightshades, sugar, gluten.
+- Looks closely at common offenders: dairy, FODMAPs, nightshades, sugar, and gluten.
 Not everyone reacts to these foods.
 They are common triggers that may need to be eliminated or reduced.